micahlt/curriculum-introduction-to-html/Lesson_1.md

 ## 1.1 - Where to Write HTML
 HTML is fairly easy to get started with, as you don't need any complicated or pricey programs to write it.
 Many people begin writing HTML in a default program installed on their computer, such as Windows Notepad.
 You can use the Ideoxan Web IDE.

 Let's begin by creating a file.
 Use the plus button to create a new file in the Ideoxan Web IDE and call it `index.html`.
-While you can t
+While you can technically call it anything you want, naming your main HTML file `index` is a common practice among web developers.

+The IDE will automatically open the file.
+Now you can start
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODE3NDkzMTNdfQ==
+eyJoaXN0b3J5IjpbMTg1NzYyMDQ2OF19
 -->